cmss13-devs/web/rules.md

 ### ID Cards

 - These should only be taken for a roleplay reason, such as from a dead XO to call for help on a computer in the ship’s bridge.
-If you take an ID or find one from a living player (or a dead player that has since been revived), you should make every attempt to return it unless your character has a good reason not to. - You should not grant yourself or others increased access to areas of the ship unless there is a personnel shortage or exceptional reason to do so.
+If you take an ID or find one from a living player (or a dead player that has since been revived), you should make every attempt to return it unless your character has a good reason not to.
+    - You should not grant yourself or others increased access to areas of the ship unless there is a personnel shortage or exceptional reason to do so.
+    - You should not be granting yourself or others (semi-)full access ID cards.
 - Death or absence of any senior officers is suitable reason to grant yourself needed access to run the operation.
 - Requisitions missing personnel is a valid reason to give other people or yourself access to Requisitions etc.